RIAPS/riaps-integration/riaps-repo/README.md

 3) Clean with ```git clean -fxd```

 4) Check the repo to make sure it is ready for the appropriate ubuntu release.
-Currently setup for bionic.
+Currently setup for focal.

 ```
 reprepro check